 - Record of Learning Activities (optional): Record of your participation in learning activities throughout the year.

-All RNs and NPs must complete the CCP annually as part of their registration renewal requirements.
 The CCP is meant to be an ongoing process throughout the year.
-You may need to revisit your CCP in the event of a change in your practice setting or nursing responsibilities.
-Your CCP can be accessed online through My Profile.
+You may need to revisit your CCP in the event of a change in your practice setting or nursing responsibilities as your learning needs may change.